davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

 - **SUM**: This function adds up all the values in a specified column.
 - **vw_Timesheet**: This refers to a table (or view) that contains timesheet data.
-It includes various columns related to employee hours worked, among other details.
+It likely includes various columns related to employee hours worked, projects, dates, etc.
-- **[Hours]**: This is the specific column within the `vw_Timesheet` table that contains the number of hours each employee has logged.
+- **[Hours]**: This specifies the column within the `vw_Timesheet` table that contains the actual hours worked by employees.

-In simple business terms, this measure calculates the total actual hours worked by all employees as recorded in the timesheet.
-It provides a single number that represents the sum of all hours, which can be useful for reporting, payroll, or analyzing workforce productivity.
+In simple terms, this measure totals up all the hours from the `Hours` column in the `vw_Timesheet` table.
+The result gives you the overall number of hours worked, which can be useful for reporting, payroll calculations, or analyzing employee productivity.

 **`TotalContractedHours`**